ApryseSDK/pdftron-flutter/API.md

 #### longPressMenuEnabled
 bool, defaults to true

-Defines whether to show the popup menu of options when the user long presses on text or blank space on the document.
+Defines whether to show the popup menu of options after the user long presses on text or blank space on the document.

 ```dart
 config.longPressMenuEnabled = false;
 ```

 #### longPressMenuItems
-array of [LongPressMenuItems](./lib/constants.dart) constants, optional, default contains all the items
+array of [`LongPressMenuItems`](./lib/constants.dart) constants, optional, default contains all the items

-Defines menu items that can show when long press on text or blank space.
+Defines menu items that can be shown when long pressing on text or blank space.

 ```dart
 config.longPressMenuItems = [LongPressMenuItems.search, LongPressMenuItems.share];
 ```

 #### overrideLongPressMenuBehavior
-array of [LongPressMenuItems](./lib/constants.dart) constants, optional, defaults to none
+array of [`LongPressMenuItems`](./lib/constants.dart) constants, optional, defaults to none

 Defines the menu items on long press that will skip default behavior when pressed.
 They will still be displayed in the long press menu, and the event handler [`startLongPressMenuPressedListener`](#startLongPressMenuPressedListener) will be called where custom behavior can be implemented.